cogitogroupltd/tekton-helm-chart/examples/kaniko-build-deploy/README.md

 ```bash
 kubectl create -f ../../charts/tekton/templates/create-webhook/_taskrun.yaml
 ```
-- Trigger push event using `git push` to repository defined in git-clone `./values-override.yaml`
+- Trigger push event using `git push` to repository defined in git-clone `./values-override.yaml` and

 or